 With the general Eruv out of commission, the Eruv Chatzeros of the Eruv Council is not valid.
 Even with proper enclosures, in any property shared by more than one family, Eruv Chatzeros is required to carry in common areas such as hallways of condominiums or from one apartment to another.
 The procedure is found in most Siddurim and Machzorim.
 The bread or Matzah should be held in one apartment.

 Renting of property from non-Jews or non-Shabbos observers in areas ordinarily served by the Eruv is not necessary.
 The Eruv Council has already negotiated the proper transaction.

 Outside Of Properly Enclosed Areas

 No objects may be carried, no matter how lightweight or how necessary they might be.
-Keys, tissues, candies. eyeglasses, Talis, Siddur, etc. are prohibited.
+Keys, tissues, candies, eyeglasses, a Tallis, a Siddur, etc. are prohibited.
 Children of any age may not be carried, neither in arms or in a carriage.
 Wheel chairs may not be pushed.
-A Rav should be consulted reference to a non-Jew pushing a wheeled conveyance.
+A Rav should be consulted regarding a non-Jew pushing a wheeled conveyance.